univr-GRAIL/VR_Farmacologia/readme.md

 | Library 					  | Man-made    | Real 				        | Book, pen | ❌ Fix teleport & eye tracking |
 | Church 					  | Man-made    | Real 				        | Breviary | ❌ Fix teleport & eye tracking |
 | Clothing store 			  | Man-made    | Real 				        | Shopping basket with clothes | ❌ Fix teleport & eye tracking |

-User actions are logged in log files every 0.2 seconds, that includes:
-* Name of the scene
-* User absolute starting position
-* If the user teleported, where and their previous position
-* User position relative to the starting one
-* User absolute position
-* Head orientation in degrees
-* Head quaternion
-* Right controller position
-* Right controller rotation
-* Right controller quaternion
-* If the head is pointing toward an interactable
-* If the user is gazing an interactable
-* If the user is grabbing an interactable

 ## Pre-requisites
 * Windows 10/11